 Something unexpected happened on the drive back.
 Albert and I made out.
 This, I’m afraid, was a revelation.

-Things became so heated so quickly that I realized, like a thunderbolt, that this was exactly the reason my parents kept my sister and me in lockdown.
+Things became so heated so quickly I realized, like a thunderbolt, this was exactly the reason my parents kept my sister and me in lockdown.

-Then I was dashing across our front lawn, a bathing suit clutched in my right fist and straight into the backseat with Albert where we once again fell to kissing.
+Then I was dashing across our front lawn — a bathing suit clutched in my right fist — and straight into the backseat with Albert, where we once again fell to kissing.

 What happened in the hot tub, stays in the hot tub.